 Slug protection methods include:

 In short...no.
-All hostas can be targeted by slugs no matter the variety.
-What we can say is that there are varieties that are known to be slug resistant and not eaten as much but this obviously varies depending on how badly you get slugs in your garden.
-Generally the slugs will go for the fleshier leaves and will avoid thick tough leaves.
-If we put a 'Bob Olson' next to a 'Blue Mouse Ears' for example without any slug protection the 'Bob Olson' will more than likely be one one the slugs would go for as the leaves are fleshier and easier to eat than the thick leaves of 'Blue Mouse Ears'.
+All hostas can be targeted by slugs, no matter the variety.
+What we can say is, there are varieties that are known to be slug resistant and not eaten as much, but this obviously varies depending on how badly you get slugs in your garden.
+Generally, the slugs will go for the fleshier leaves and will avoid thick tough leaves.
+If we put a 'Bob Olson' next to a 'Blue Mouse Ears' for example, without any slug protection, the 'Bob Olson' will more than likely be one the slugs would go for as the leaves are fleshier and easier to eat than the thick leaves of 'Blue Mouse Ears'.